Contingent election: Presidential election

-If no candidate for president receives an absolute majority of the electoral votes, pursuant to the 12th Amendment, the House of Representatives must go into session immediately to choose a president from among the three candidates who received the most electoral votes.
+If no candidate for president receives an absolute majority of the electoral votes, pursuant to the Twelfth Amendment, the House of Representatives must go into session immediately to choose a president from among the three candidates who received the most electoral votes.
 Each state delegation votes en bloc, with each having a single vote.
 A candidate must receive an absolute majority of state delegation votes (currently 26 votes) to become president-elect.
 The House continues balloting until it elects a president.
 As a consequence of the en bloc voting, the party that holds the majority in the House could lose the contingent election if the minority party holds the majority of state delegations.
-The District of Columbia, which is not a state, does not participate; the 23rd Amendment, which granted electoral votes to the district, does not grant the District of Columbia a vote in contingent elections.
+The District of Columbia, which is not a state, does not participate; the Twenty-third Amendment, which granted electoral votes to the district, does not grant the District of Columbia a vote in contingent elections.

 Historically, a delegation that did not award a majority of its votes to any one candidate was marked as "divided" and thus did not award its vote to any candidate.
 This practice, set by House rule, was responsible for turning the Jefferson–Burr election of 1801 into a multiple ballot election.
 This rule was also followed in 1825 but was not a factor in the outcome.
 The contingent presidential elections to date have been held in closed session, with the vote of each representative not revealed outside the House Journal.
 The Constitution does not require a contingent election to be held in a closed session, so a future contingent election could be held in an open session with public voting.

 Vice-presidential election

-If no candidate for vice president receives a majority of the electoral votes, pursuant to the 12th Amendment, the Senate is required to go into session immediately to choose the vice president from the two candidates receiving the most electoral votes.
+If no candidate for vice president receives a majority of the electoral votes, pursuant to the Twelfth Amendment, the Senate is required to go into session immediately to choose the vice president from the two candidates receiving the most electoral votes.
 Unlike in the House, senators cast votes individually.
 In a contingent election, the Senate votes separately from the House, so the president chosen by the House and the vice president chosen by the Senate could be from different parties.

-The 12th Amendment requires a "majority of the whole number" of senators (currently 51 out of 100) to elect the vice president in a contingent election.
+The Twelfth Amendment requires a "majority of the whole number" of senators (currently 51 out of 100) to elect the vice president in a contingent election.
 In practical terms, this means that an absence or an abstention from voting is tantamount to a negative vote and could impair the election of either candidate.
 Some academics and journalists have thought that the language in the Constitution about being elected by a "majority of the whole number of senators" makes it unlikely that the vice president could break a tie.